creationix/howtonode.org/articles/do-it-fast.markdown

 Author: Tim Caswell
 Date: Mon Feb 22 2010 10:52:08 GMT-0600 (CST)

 Now with the release of [Node v0.1.30][] there is even more need for a library like [Do][].
 While working with the node community to decide on the best alternative to node promises, we decided that it's best left to library developers.
-So as this morning, node no longer ships with promises, but uses a simple callback interface for all async functions.
+So as of this morning, node no longer ships with promises, but uses a simple callback interface for all async functions.

-I took my do library that I've been developing throughout the Control Flow series and made it into a real node library called [Do][].
+I took my async library that I've been developing throughout the Control Flow series and made it into a real library called [Do][].

 ## Node callback interface